 Adolescence: delayed or absent puberty, persistent gynecomastia, small testes, learning disabilities, psychosocial probl...

 Preventive dental care

 Develops secondary male sex characteristics

-Every 3 months then annual metabolic screening: lipid, glucose, and thyroid function (7,9)[C]
+Metabolic screening every 3 months and then annually: lipids, glucose, and thyroid function

 Annual clinical breast exam ± breast imaging

 Davis S, Howell S, Wilson R, et al. Advances in the interdisciplinary care of children with Klinefelter syndrome.
 Adv Pediatr.
 2016;63(1):15–46.
 [View Abstract on OvidMedline]